by Gordon M. Hahn

 The Ukrainian treasury had enough currency reserves for another month on the eve of the Minsk conference, and the IMF was refusing to release a loan before a ceasefire is achieved.
 This meant that Kiev would have had no more funds to pay and fuel its already shaky military machine.
 One day after the Minsk 2.0 accord was signed, the IMF announced release of a $17.5 billion tranche.
 This and the promise of US advisors and training and the possibility of US weapons make continuing the war possible, though not inevitable.
 Poroshenko may still decide to implement the accords.
 If Russia and the rebels return the favor, then all is well.
 If they do not, then the West is sure to blame Putin, and Poroshenko will have a new jumping off point from which to parlay more Western economic, political, and military support.
 The impending catastrophe at Debaltsevo and the possibility, however unlikely, that the Obama Administration was seriously considering sending US weapons to Kiev may have concentrated some of the parties’ minds, at least temporarily.

 This weakness is also demonstrated by Russian Vladimir Putin’s statement that Russia can not fulfill the agreement’s clauses but can only serve as a guarantor.
 This is true for the EU as well.
 Moscow will not acknowledge the presence of its weapons or the small number of troops it has contributed to the defense of Donbass, and therefore it can only adopt the role of guarantor on almost all issues.
-Russia’s only somewhat open commitment is to close the borders and stop the supply of volunteers, soldiers and equipment are interconnected and rest on the border issue.
-These commitments, however, are mentioned in the agreement without reference to Moscow or Russia.
+Russia’s only somewhat open commitments are to close the borders and stop the supply of volunteers, soldiers and equipment, but these are interconnected and rest on the former, border issue.
+Both commitments, however, are mentioned in the agreement without reference to Moscow or Russia.
 Ukraine is, therefore, the only signatory-party to the new agreement that can actually carry out several of the requirements in the agreement, since the Donbass’s DNR and LNR refused to sign.
-Thus, the onus in carrying out the agreement as such falls largely on Kiev.
+Thus, the onus in carrying out the agreement as such falls inordinately on Kiev.

 Solutions for Minsk 3.0